 - fish while trolling with an electric motor; and

 - sponsor or participate in gun deer hunts for people with disabilities.

 - Class A Permit Application - This permit is specific permanent disabilities listed on the application, namely loss of mobility that prevents the applicant from walking a distance of 50 feet without use of a wheelchair, walker, two canes or prosthetics; lung disease; and/or cardiovascular disease.
-The permit allows the hunter to hunt from a stationary vehicle, hunt with a crossbow and motor troll.
+The permit allows the hunter to hunt from a stationary vehicle and motor troll.

 - Class B Permit Application - This permit is for temporary or permanent physical disabilities not covered by the other permit types.
-The disability prevents applicant from being able to hunt with a traditional bow or restricts mobility.
-Hunting from a vehicle, crossbow, trolling or combination of privileges, may be allowed with this permit.
+Hunting from a vehicle, trolling or combination of privileges, may be allowed with this permit.

 - Class C Permit Application - This permit is for legally blind hunters and allows hunting with a laser.
 Hunter must be accompanied by an assistant.